Commodity demand fears weigh on Britain's FTSE

 “The poor Chinese data this morning comes on top of disappointing jobs data from the United States on Friday, and concerns about a slow down in demand putting commodity stocks under pressure.”

-Miners Rio Tinto (RIO.L) and BHP Billiton (BLT.L), which derive around a third of their revenue from China, fell 3.8 percent and each took more than 5 points off the index, with Citi also downgrading its view on the sector.
+Miners Rio Tinto and BHP Billiton, which derive around a third of their revenue from China, fell 3.8 percent and each took more than 5 points off the index, with Citi also downgrading its view on the sector.

-The most dramatic fallers on the FTSE 100 were precious metal miners, with Fresnillo (FRES.L) shedding 15.2 percent and peers Polymetal (POLYP.L) and Randgold Resources (RRS.L) down 13.2 percent and 8.3 percent respectively.
+The most dramatic fallers on the FTSE 100 were precious metal miners, with Fresnillo shedding 15.2 percent and peers Polymetal and Randgold Resources down 13.2 percent and 8.3 percent respectively.

 Gold slumped to its worst two-day performance since 1983, while silver, which is Fresnillo’s focus, shed 10.4 percent